 When something terrible like the death of Eric Garner happens, how much does invoking karma really help?
 I don’t know.
 All I can tell you for sure is: I was there.
 I saw it happen.

-Eric Garner ran a convenience store in the neighborhood that I have just moved into.
+Eric Garner was well-known and well-liked in the neighborhood that I have just moved into.
 I had never met him, and didn’t know him, but I soon learned from others that everyone called him “Big Eric,” and for good reason.
 He was huge: six foot three and around 400 pounds.
 But by all accounts he was a pleasant and gentle person.
 Big Eric was not the type to use his strength unwisely.

 When people see terrible and unexpected things, they’ll often say that it was like “something from a movie.”
 Watching Eric Garner die wasn’t like that for me.
 It was more like kabuki.
 The movements were strangely ritualized: calm, almost rehearsed.
 I can almost hear a commentary in my head, like a translator explaining the moves and the characters and the subtleties of Japanese culture during a kabuki performance to an uninitiated Westerner.

 -Here is Eric, the man from the corner store.
 He came out to break up a fight, but the men who were fighting left as the police arrived.
 Eric has done what most would consider to be “the right thing.”